 Throughout each year, children record their learning in a Jigsaw Journal.
-Each Puzzle (except Puzzle 1) has a built-in assessment task, usually in Piece 5 or 6.
+Each Puzzle has a built-in assessment task, usually in Piece 6.
 This task is the formal opportunity for teacher assessment, but also offers children the chance to assess their own learning.
 The task can usually be used as evidence in the Jigsaw Journal.